BBM Enterprise SDK is now BlackBerry Spark Communications Platform. Learn more, and download it for free at BlackBerry.com/Spark.

 “By leveraging its security and encryption expertise, BlackBerry is able to provide top-level security for messages, voice and video on iOS and Android, ensuring company data stays protected as the role of instant messaging with enterprises continues to grow.” – Silicon

 “One of the best things for me about this announcement is the fact BlackBerry is not straying from the use of IP to transmit BBM messages, so no need for SMS.
-If you are developing apps for enterprise use, I can see the BBM Enterprise SDK really expand your application offerings!” – NerdBerry
+If you are developing apps for enterprise use, I can see Spark really expand your application offerings!” – NerdBerry

 “[BlackBerry’s] dedication to security [speaks] for itself.
 The company is going to take that reputation and use it to retool BlackBerry Messenger as an enterprise-level communications platform.” – Engadget

 CPaaS is the next frontier in enterprise communications.
 With a fifteen-year legacy in secure messaging, BlackBerry is more than ready to break into that market.
-Whether you’re working in healthcare, finance, government, or another industry altogether, the BBM Enterprise SDK gives you the messaging capabilities that you need – without the security issues that you don’t.
+Whether you’re working in healthcare, finance, government, or another industry altogether, Spark gives you the messaging capabilities that you need – without the security issues that you don’t.